Former New York Mayor Rudy Giuliani in critical condition with pneumonia, spokesperson says

 Still, he has been receiving support from Trump, with the president appointing him to an advisory council inside the Department of Homeland Security last June.

 Giuliani was hospitalized in August after he was injured in a car accident in New Hampshire.
-In 2020, the former mayor spent four days in the hospital battling the cornavirus.
+In 2020, the former mayor spent four days in the hospital battling the coronavirus.

 This story and headline have been updated with additional developments.